gschorkopf/four_point_play/source/_posts/2014-09-17-hand-rolling-user-authorization.markdown

 end
 ```

-For simplicity, let's say we only want the turn's player (user) to be able to <i>update</i> their own score / par / etc.
+For our first task, let's say we only want the turn's player (user) to be able to <i>update</i> their own score / par / etc.

 Let's get to work.